ddev/ddev.com/src/content/blog/2023-review.md

 * Project adoption: DDEV was adopted as "official" or "preferred" local development environment by Ibexa and Drupal.
 * Python/Django4 support: Although this significant feature was added, at the request of Platform.sh, it hasn't gotten any real traction or users at this point.
 * Marketing and Communications:
-  * Matt Stein converted the old WordPress ddev.com website into a static Astro site and did astonishing work with easy introductions to using DDEV.
+  * Matt Stein created a completely new ddev.com using Astro and even imported/converted the old WordPress content.
+He did astonishing work with easy animated introductions to using DDEV.
-  * DDEV has a CRM with contact management (and 362 contacts)
+  * DDEV has a CRM with contact management (and 362 contacts).
-  * It has a monthly newsletter
-  * Randy was a featured speaker at Craft CMS's Dot All conference in Barcelona
-  * It has a monthly newsletter
+  * We have a monthly newsletter.
-  * Randy was a featured speaker at Craft CMS's Dot All conference in Barcelona
+  * Randy was a featured speaker at Craft CMS's Dot All conference in Barcelona.
-  * Randy presented multiple BoF sessions at both Drupalcon NA (Pittsburgh) and Drupalcon EU (Lille)
+  * Randy presented multiple BoF sessions at both Drupalcon NA (Pittsburgh) and Drupalcon EU (Lille).
-  * Mike Anello interviewed Randy for [DrupalEasy Podcast S15E1 - Randy Fay - DDEV project governance and health](https://www.drupaleasy.com/podcast/2023/06/drupaleasy-podcast-s15e1-randy-fay-ddev-project-governance-and-health)
+  * Mike Anello interviewed Randy for [DrupalEasy Podcast S15E1 - Randy Fay - DDEV project governance and health](https://www.drupaleasy.com/podcast/2023/06/drupaleasy-podcast-s15e1-randy-fay-ddev-project-governance-and-health).

 * Maintainers:
-  * [Stas Zhuk](./introducing-maintainer-stas.md) became a fully-privileged maintainer (part-time, paid)
+  * [Stas Zhuk](./introducing-maintainer-stas.md) became a fully-privileged maintainer (part-time, paid).
   * Matt Stein made incredible advances for ddev.com and for the docs while he had availability to do so, but has stepped back (mostly) into the background now.
 He remains a fully-privileged maintainer.
   * Simon Gilli stepped away from the project, and we have lost contact with him.

 * DDEV's testing infrastructure has been improved with newer Mac arm64 machines, and is now testing Rancher Desktop and OrbStack as well as Docker Desktop and Colima.
+(We test every commit on macOS with Docker Desktop, Rancher Desktop, Colima QEMU, Colima VZ, Orbstack, and WSL2 with both Docker Desktop and docker-ce.
+On traditional WIndows we test with Docker Desktop, on Linux with docker-ce (on both amd64 and arm64 architectures)).
-* Randy was awarded the Drupal community's prestigious [Aaron Winborn award](https://www.google.com/url?q=https://www.drupal.org/community/cwg/blog/2023-aaron-winborn-award-winner-randy-fay&sa=D&source=editors&ust=1709057329318244&usg=AOvVaw1AS_YeIN66FQ32WiH7uRpZ).
+* Randy was awarded the Drupal community's prestigious [Aaron Winborn award](https://www.drupal.org/community/cwg/blog/2023-aaron-winborn-award-winner-randy-fay).
 * Randy [went biking for two months](./randy-in-patagonia.md) in Patagonian Chile and the project continued on as normal!
 Thanks to all of you!

 ## Statistics for the year